fgauna12/fgauna12.github.io/_posts/2020-02-05-choosing-a-feature-flag-platform.md

 Lastly, because it's not mature there's also no support for .NET Framework.
 Meaning, you won't be able to use this service unless you build your own class library to interact with the REST API.

 Although it's an Azure product and there is an Azure DevOps extension, there is no ARM template support.
-No infrastructure as code support.

 In my opinion, because it's free it could be effective for prototyping.
 It's unclear what the future holds for this service.
 Because feature flags are critical dependency, I value solutions that are mature/reliable and have an opportunity to reduce manual mistakes through automation.